-Almost half of the respondents (39 percent) in NNIT's Expectation Barometer 2021 survey point to a lack of access to talent with the right qualifications as the biggest long-term challenge.
-And with good reason.
-Attracting the right talent and retaining these employees is vital in an ever changing and hyper-digital world.
+Almost half of the respondents (39 percent) of NNIT's Expectation Barometer 2021 survey point to a lack of access to talent with the right qualifications as the biggest long-term challenge - and with good reason.
+Attracting the right talent and retaining these employees is vital in an ever-changing and hyper-digital world.

-The past year’s lockdowns and social distancing efforts have been tiring and limiting.
-But they have also paved the way for a growing awareness surrounding digital opportunities for businesses.
-Remote work and doing business online has now become the new normal, and companies are now busy upgrading their IT capabilities and IT infrastructure, which requires the right digital specialists.
+The past year’s lockdowns and social distancing efforts have been tiring and limiting, but they have also paved the way for a growing awareness surrounding digital opportunities for businesses.
+Remote work and doing business online have now become the new normal, and companies are now busy upgrading their IT capabilities and IT infrastructure, which requires the right digital specialists.
 However, IT specialists do not grow on trees.

 Fewer world champions.
 More multi-artists

-For 27 percent of the respondents in this year's Expectation Barometer, attracting the right employees is a top priority for company's right now.
-But which candidates do you company need to hire to achieve a leading position in the technology field?
+For 27 percent of the respondents of this year's Expectation Barometer, attracting the right employees is a top priority for companies right now - but which candidates does your company need to hire to achieve a leading position in the technology field?

 According to Brian Troelsen, it is about focusing less on one-trick ponies and instead begin to identify candidates who have developed a range of different skills: